ddymko/k8s-testrig/README.md

-      --network-plugin string                     set the network plugin to use for the cluster (default "azure") --network-policy string                     set the network policy to use for the cluster (default "azure") --runtime string                            sets the containe runtime to use
+      --network-plugin string                     set the network plugin to use for the cluster (default "azure") --network-policy string                     set the network policy to use for the cluster (default "azure") --runtime string                            sets the containe runtime to use --ssh-key sshKey                            set public SSH key to install as authorized keys in cluster nodes -s, --subscription string                       Set the subscription to use to deploy with -u, --user string                               set the username to use for nodes (default "azureuser")
 ```

+When creating a cluster you can provide your own (public) ssh key or a key pair will be generated for you.

 #### Authentication